jeremyosborne/confetti-pigs-in-space/README.md

       - To build the code into  `./dist` and then to replace all code in `gh-pages` with the contents of `./dist`.
       - To deploy the code in `gh-pages` document root to the github CDN (or wherever the documents go).

+## Game notes

+- Phaser is used mainly for rendering and entity management.
+- Phaser arcade physics is used for motion and collision management.

 ## Acknowledgements and Credits